-But before I dig into what an ideal candidate looks like, let me first cover a few basics about what a reverse mortgage actually is.
-There is a lot of misinformation floating around about reverse mortgages, so I want to cover a few of the basics first.
-If you’re already familiar with the basics, feel free to skip farther down into the article.
+Before I dig into these profiles in more detail, let me first cover a few basics.
+There is a lot of misinformation circulating about reverse mortgages, so I want to lay some groundwork first.
+If you already know the basics, feel free to skip the next section.

 How a reverse mortgage works

-The reverse mortgage is probably the most misunderstood mortgage product out there.
+The reverse mortgage is probably the most misunderstood mortgage product available.
 Even financially savvy people often get the basics wrong.

 The most common reverse mortgage product in the United States today is the home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
 If somebody you know recently got a reverse mortgage, it’s likely they got a HECM.